marialwatton/Formula_One_Driving_Styles/README.md

 ```
 ![Screenshot: Cluster Results](screenshots/screenshot_9.png)

-### Naming Clusters and Adding Driver Name back in
+### Naming Clusters

-Giving names to the cluster labels to show them as more distinguishable clusters and then displaying the cluster name agaisnt each of the drivers to see where they fall.
+Giving names to the cluster labels helps to show them as more distinguishable clusters and then displaying the cluster name agaisnt each of the drivers to see where they fall clearly shows each drivers performance style.

 ```python
 # Updated cluster labels